nonickDev/entities/README.md

 }
 ```

-And when creating your migrations, include `entity_id`.
-Also insert a new EntityType object:
+When creating your migrations, include `entity_id` and insert a new `EntityType` object:

 ```php
 class CreateAnimalsTable extends Migration